Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningDeltaNotchSimulations.md

     void TestNodeBasedMonolayerWithDeltaNotch()
     {
 ```

 We include the next line because HoneycombMeshGenerator, used in this test, is not
 yet implemented in parallel.
 ```cpp
         EXIT_IF_PARALLEL;

 ```

 Most of the code in this test is the same as in the previous test,
-except we now create a 'nodes-only mesh' and `NodeBasedCellPopulation`{.cpp}.
+except we now create a 'nodes-only mesh' and `NodeBasedCellPopulation`.

 ```cpp
         HoneycombMeshGenerator generator(5, 5);
         boost::shared_ptr<MutableMesh<2,2> > p_generating_mesh = generator.GetMesh();
         NodesOnlyMesh<2> mesh;
 ```

 The mechanics cut-off length (second argument) is used in this simulation to determine nearest
 neighbours for the purpose of the Delta/Notch intercellular signalling model.